NigeleM/Turtle/README.md

 2. Output establsihed
 3. Variable and non variable expressions can be evaluated
 4. Display different data to the screen.
-5. define and call functions
+5. define and call functions , Function expressions can be evaluated with implementation of return functions
-6. if else statements implemented
+6. if else statements implemented (nested functionality as well)
+7. For and conditional loops implemented (nested functionality as well)
-7. See Issues tab for upcoming updates
+8. See Issues tab for upcoming updates

 # The Turtle Programming Language ⓒ 2017